 Booking your attractions is a must on any length itinerary, but especially if you only have two days.
 You will not have time to wait in line to buy tickets.
 Book the most popular attractions, like the Sagrada Familia and Parc Guell for first thing in the morning so you can bypass the crowds and large tour groups.

 Spain, in general, is very cheap...especially when you compare it to cities like London, Paris, and anywhere in the US.
-If you're really focused on budget though, you will find cheaper places in Spain.
-Southern Spain for example is without a doubt cheaper than the larger cities like Madrid and Barcelona.
+If you're really focused on budget though, you'll find cheaper places in Spain.
+Southern Spain, for example, is without a doubt cheaper than Madrid and Barcelona.

 See the main sights at lightning speed and then head elsewhere if you really want your dollar to go as far as possible.
 Personally, cost is one of the many reasons why I prefer cities like Seville, Cordoba, and Granada because they are so cheap.